Stardust (Neil Gaiman novel): Plot

 Upon parting company with the ship, Tristran and Yvaine set off for Wall.
-They encounter Semele, who, because of the witch-queen's curse, is unable to see Yvaine.
-Semele agrees to transport Tristran the rest of the way to Wall; and Tristran obtains a promise from Semele that he will arrive at their destination unharmed.
+They encounter the cursed Semele.
+Unable to see Yvaine, Semele agrees to transport Tristran the rest of the way to Wall.
+Tristran obtains a promise from her that he will arrive there unharmed.
 This, however, does not prevent Semele using the snowdrop to transform him into a dormouse for the duration of the journey.
-Yvaine also rides in Semele's caravan, unbeknownst to the witch.
-Septimus, meanwhile, plots his attack on the witch-queen, but is himself killed by his intended victim.
+Yvaine also rides in Semele's caravan, unbeknownst to Semele.
+Septimus, meanwhile, plots his attack on the witch-queen, who eventually kills him.

 At the market, Tristran leaves Yvaine and crosses back into Wall to meet Victoria.
-Meanwhile, Yvaine realizes she has fallen in love with Tristran; but learns that if she crosses the wall and leaves Faerie, she will be transformed into a piece of rock.
+Meanwhile, Yvaine realizes she has fallen in love with Tristran but learns that if she crosses the wall and leaves Faerie, she will be transformed into a piece of rock.
 A dismayed Victoria informs Tristran that she is already engaged to Robert Monday.
-She never believed he would actually go through with his quest; but is nonetheless willing to keep her promise and marry him.
+She never believed he would go through with his quest, but is nonetheless willing to keep her promise and marry him.
 Tristran, not wishing to force Victoria into marrying him, reminds her that marriage was not the promise, but rather to give him anything he desired.
-He says that he desires that she marry her own love, Monday.
+He says that he desires that she marry Monday.

 Tristran later returns to Yvaine at the market.
-She is delighted to learn that Victoria will be married to someone else, and that Tristran reciprocates her love.
-Meanwhile, Una is freed; as her enslavement ends when the moon loses her child (Yvaine), if it happens in a week when two Mondays come together (the marriage of Victoria and Monday).
-Una seeks out Tristran and Yvaine and reveals herself as Tristran's mother and the late Lord of Stormhold's only daughter.
-As such, Tristran is rightfully the last male heir of Stormhold, and Yvaine presents him with the pendant, which she has been carrying.
+She is delighted to learn that Victoria will marry someone else, and that Tristran reciprocates her love.
+Meanwhile, Una is freed as her enslavement ends when the moon loses her child (Yvaine), if it happens in a week when two Mondays come together (the marriage of Victoria and Monday).
+Una seeks out Tristran and Yvaine and reveals herself as Tristran's mother and the Lord of Stormhold's only daughter.
+As such, Tristran is the last male heir of Stormhold, and Yvaine presents him with the pendant, which she has been carrying.
 Yvaine is approached by the witch-queen, whose youth has run out and is now older than ever.
 Yvaine, no longer afraid, explains that her heart is no longer for the taking as she has given it to Tristran.

-Una returns to Stormhold to rule in her son's stead, while Tristran and Yvaine travel throughout Faerie.
-Many years later, Tristran and Yvaine finally return to Stormhold, and Tristran assumes the lordship.
-When he eventually grows old and dies, Yvaine continues to reign as the immortal ruler of Stormhold.
+Una returns to Stormhold to rule in Tristan's stead, while he and Yvaine travel throughout Faerie.
+Years later, Tristran returns with Yvaine to Stormhold and assumes the lordship.
+When he grows old and dies, Yvaine continues to reign as Stormhold's immortal ruler.